Hengle/Unity-Terrain-HDAs/README.md

 ## unity_terrain_basic_example.hda
-A HDA provided to as a learning guide to show you how to assign attributes for material, details and trees.
+A HDA provided to as a learning guide to show you how to assign attributes for materials, details and trees.
+However this knowledge isn't required if you use the unity_terrain_auto.hda as all the assignments are done automatically.

 ## unity_terrain_auto.hda